ibm-cloud-architecture/tabular-terraform/README.md

     - odfpy (for ods)
     - pyyaml (for yaml)

-Note: Mac default is Python 2 so Python 3 needs to be installed separately from python.org - installing with brew, pipenv, or pyenv installs libraries into different directories that won't work with Terraformer.
+Note: Install Python 3 from python.org separately from Mac default of Python - installing with brew, pipenv, or pyenv use different directories that won't work.

 ## Usage